Skip Navigation

 By Bus

 Acadian Lines operates buses that run throughout Nova Scotia.
 The schedule and cost per ticket is subject to change.
-As of Sept, 2008 departing from Halifax, Acadian Lines operates on the following bus routes:
+From Halifax, Acadian Lines operates on the following bus routes:

 Top